 The exoskeleton of all velvet ants is unusually tough (to the point that some entomologists have reported difficulty piercing them with steel pins when attempting to mount them for display).
 This characteristic allows them to successfully invade the nests of their prey and also helps them retain moisture.
 Like related families males have wings.
 They exhibit extreme sexual dimorphism where the males and females are so different, it is almost impossible to associate the two sexes of a species unless they are captured while mating.

 Spider Wasps.
 These are one of the better known groups of large Hymenoptera.
 Most of the spider wasps are orange and black, black and grey/white markings or just black.
-These colorations are the very strong warning colors.
+These colorations are very strong warning colors.
 Many have opaque or colored wings and a smooth, shiny body.
-Their hind-legs are long and always have two prominent spurs located at the distal end of the tibia.
-The antennae of many are coiled towards the terminal end.
-Spider wasps are best distinguished from other similar wasps by the presence of (in most species) a transverse groove dividing the mesopluron into halves.
-This can be seen on the above image on the plate located between the base of the wing and attachment of the middle leg.
+Their hind-legs are long and always have 2 prominent spurs located at the distal end of the tibia.
+The antennae of many are coiled at the terminal end.
+Spider wasps are best distinguished from other similar appearing wasps by the presence of (in most species) a transverse groove dividing the mesopluron into halves.
+This can be seen on the below image on the plate located between the base of the wing and attachment of the middle leg.

-All species are solitary, and most capture and paralyze prey, although some species are cleptoparasites of other pompilids, or ectoparasites of living spiders.
+All species are solitary, and most capture and paralyze prey; a few species are cleptoparasites of other pompilids, or ectoparasites of living spiders.
 Sexual dimorphism is not marked although females are often larger than the males.
-They paralyze the spider with a venomous ovipositor.
-Once paralyzed, the spider is dragged to where a nest will be built – some wasps having already made a nest.
+They paralyze spiders with a venomous ovipositor.
+Once paralyzed, the spiders arer dragged to where a nest will be built – some wasps having already made a nest.
 A single egg is laid on the abdomen of the spider, and the nest – or burrow – is closed.